 Original article: The controversial movie that gave unprecedented realism to the character of one of the best known villains in the comic world enjoyed surprising and even unprecedented success

 The month of October is starting to look like a surprisingly successful period for heroes Comics On the big screen.
-Last year, it was Venom's film starring Tom Hardy that surpassed expectations and broke revenue records for the first weekend of this month, previously considered a very bad time for launching high-budget titles - and this year the Joker starring Joaquin Phoenix seems to be breaking new ground All the conventions of the past.
+Last year, it was Venom's film starring Tom Hardy that surpassed expectations and broke revenue records for the first weekend of this month, which was previously considered a very bad time for launching high-budget titles - and this year the Joker starring Joaquin Phoenix seems to be breaking new ground All the conventions of the past.

-The drama movie Starring Arthur Fleck, a failed comedian who has to deal with the harsh life of the fictional city and the battered Gotham, has received mixed treatment from critics with slightly disappointing average scores of 58 from 100 on the Metacritic site, along with 69's positive reviews (which give him the title Certified Fresh) on the Rotten Tomatoes website - with some viewers simply falling in love with the melancholy and painful version of the character while another is unimpressed and even warned that the movie might justify violence in the real world.
+The drama movie Starring Arthur Falk, a failed comedian who has to deal with the harsh life of the fictional city and the battered Gotham, has received mixed treatment from critics with slightly disappointing average scores of 58 from 100 on the Metacritic site, along with 69's positive reviews (which give him the title Certified Fresh) on the Rotten Tomatoes website - with some viewers simply falling in love with the melancholy and painful version of the character while another is unimpressed and even warned that the movie might justify violence in the real world.

 With such a start, which is also a fourth place ever for an R-rated movie in Uncle Sam's country (intended for viewers ages 17 or older, or accompanied by an adult for lower ages) and almost certainly guarantees the making of Joker For an economic hit for its creators, Warner Studios' plan seems to be to create a whole series of films Theater Separate from the entire cinematic universe of DC Comics But focusing on various interesting characters from the well-known comic booklets - will have the desired continuity.

 Already watched Joker?
 Planning to watch it soon?
 Let's talk about it in the comments!